dariosky/udacity-sdc-p3/README.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains a Dropout layer (20%) in order to reduce overfitting (model.py lines 52).
+The model contains a Dropout layer (20%) in order to reduce overfitting (model.py:52).

 After every convolutional layer a MAX Pooling layer (2x2) has been introduced to reduce the spatial size and hence reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 84-106). (the selected dataset is the union of the Udacity sample + a serie of recordings done with the beta-simulator as 10 Feb 2017) (model.py row 71-76).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 84-106). (the selected dataset is the union of the Udacity sample + a serie of recordings done with the beta-simulator as 10 Feb 2017) (model.py:71-76).

 A validation set of 20% the dataset size is randomly chosen.